Become a craft brewer immediately.

 - Glass carboys and bottles: the only way to keep these clean is to clean them as soon as you’ve emptied them.
 Get lazy and you’ll end up with sediment that’s nearly impossible to remove.
 So, after you’ve transferred your beer from the carboy to the bottles, give that carboy a thorough clean right away.
 You’ll likely need a carboy brush (cheap wire brush with hard bristles that you can twist into whatever shape it takes to clean out any sediment stuck to the sides of the carboy).
 The same applies to your bottles.
 Assuming you plan to reuse them for bottling your next batch, give it a good rinse after you’ve poured out the good stuff.
 Take my word, if you tell yourself “oh, I’ll just rinse them later,” you’ll end up cursing yourself on bottling day.

 - Spoons.
 I recommend keeping your kitchen’s wooden spoon for your family’s secret risotto recipe.
 Now, technically, so long as your wort is above 71C (160F) it’s safe and can tolerate a wooden spoon.
 In fact, many brewers use wooden paddles to brew their beer.
-But there paddles are used for the one and only reason.
+But their paddles are used for that one and only purpose.
 Your kitchen’s wooden spoon has been in contact with countless types of foods and bacteria that could still be calling that spoon home.
 I personally find a stainless steel spoon easier to sanitize and keep thoroughly clean.
-And if I ever opt for a wooden spoon (they can be handy to mark wort volume on so you can keep track of your volume when you get into more advanced brewing), it will only ever touch beer.

 - Your hands.
 Keep them clean at all times once the wort has been removed from the boil.
 You don’t want to touch the beer with your hands, but if it happens by accident, you’ll sleep better at night if your hands were clean during contact.